varun7860/SVT_Robotics_Challenge/README.md

 4. The function calculates the distance of each robot from the load and then with help of that distance and battery levels finds the best robot that can transport the load.
 5. Finally the output is displayed as per the requirements.

-## Instructions for Running the Program
+## Instructions for Running and Testing the Program
 The repository contains a folder called code which has the main function program.
 Other files in the repository are README.md which contains the instructions to run the program and testing it.
 Following is the structure of the repository:

 SVT_Robotics Challege